Rick Jones (character): Encounters with death

 Shortly after Marlo is revived, the two become engaged and quickly marry.
 Neither of them realizes, however, that a portion of Death remains in Marlo.
 This piece of Death attracted many strange visitors to the wedding, including Mephisto and Death herself.

-The married couple soon finds success in a popular talk show, Keeping Up with the Joneses, but it is cut short when Rick is crippled by a Banner-less Hulk, that made a deal to work for Apocalypse and become his Horseman "War" if he would remove the shrapnel from the Hulk's brain.
+The married couple soon finds success in a popular talk show, Keeping Up with the Joneses, but it is cut short when Rick is crippled by a Banner-less Hulk, who made a deal to work for Apocalypse and become his Horseman "War" if he removed the shrapnel from the Hulk's brain.
 The injury confines Rick to a wheelchair and the debilitation strains his relationship with Marlo.
-The strain increases with the death of Betty Banner by radiation poisoning to the point that the couple split shortly thereafter.
+The strain increases following Betty Ross' death, with the couple splitting shortly thereafter.

-Rick joins Dr. Banner again after he returns to Earth and merges with the separated Hulk.
-His serious health problems force him to be brought by the Avengers to the now-captive Supreme Intelligence for aid, which marks the beginning of the Destiny War, as Kang the Conqueror's rejection of his apparent destiny to become Immortus results in Rick's access to the mysterious 'Destiny Force' being used to draw in a team of seven Avengers from different points in time to act as his protectors.
-Over the course of these events, Rick's injury is healed when he is able to channel the Destiny Force into himself, and after the final battle with the powerful Time Keepers, he is joined with Genis-Vell (the recently endowed Captain Marvel and son of Mar-Vell), due to a temporal paradox involving the future Genis-Vell linking with Rick to save his life.
+Rick joins Banner again after he returns to Earth and merges with the separated Hulk.
+His health problems force him to be brought by the Avengers to the now-captive Supreme Intelligence for aid, which marks the beginning of the Destiny War, as Kang the Conqueror's rejection of his apparent destiny to become Immortus results in Rick's access to the Destiny Force being used to draw in a team of seven Avengers from different points in time to act as his protectors.
+Over the course of these events, Rick's injury is healed when he channels the Destiny Force into himself, and after the battle with the Time Keepers, he is joined with Genis-Vell (the new Captain Marvel and son of Mar-Vell), due to a temporal paradox involving the future Genis-Vell linking with Rick to save his life.